-Arrangements differ each festival however two one -hour documentaries, filmed by ABC TV and SBS TV, usually screen in the months after the festival.
+Arrangements differ each festival however TV documentaries, filmed by ABC and SBS TV, usually screen in the months after the festival.

-A massive paid print advertising campaign covering street, music and general media across Australia (e.g. Beat, Drum, Folk FRoots, Rhythms).
+A massive paid print advertising campaign covering street, music and general media across Australia (eg Beat, Drum, Folk FRoots, Rhythms).
 There are minimal paid radio ads on local radio however we receive strong editorial support from ABC and SBS Radio including Triple J, Radio National, and community radio including Radio Adelaide, 3RRR Melbourne, 2SER Sydney and more.
 This is just a summary - the campaign is very detailed.

-Are there any obstacles encountered in organising and running the event? e.g. security / financial / attendees /enough tickets sold etc.
+Are there any obstacles encountered in organising and running the event? eg security / financial / attendees /enough tickets sold etc.